HUD Sells Homes in Flood Zones to LMI Buyers

 Municipalities must also join the effort.
 Local development organizations and CDFI’s should allocate community development block grants or funds toward preservation or renovation of homes in neighborhoods that are prone to flooding or mitigation for hazards like lead and asbestos in older housing stock.
 CBDG funds should also be allocated and awarded to owners that have experienced damage, but do not have the funds to make repairs or enhancements to reduce risk.
 And finally, city organizations and development corporations should provide a list of reputable contractors and project managers that can educate homeowners on best practices for protecting their home; fair costs and prices for repairs; and to develop scopes of work within an owner’s budget.

 It would be unfair to say that HUD knowingly, deliberately purchases homes in low-income census tracts that are prone to flooding and are exposed to other hazardous conditions that could impact home values.
-What stories and statistics do show, however, is that our history of discriminatory and exclusionary practices in building, lending, appraisals and zoning impacts low- and moderate-income families and communities of colors at a disproportionate rate.
+What stories and statistics do show, however, is that our history of discriminatory and exclusionary practices in building, lending, appraisals and zoning impacts low- and moderate-income families and communities of color at a disproportionate rate.
 Unfortunately, many ‘affordable’ homes are in LMI census tracts where there is greater risk for disaster and more exposure and hazardous materials.
 Homes purchased by HUD are often the same homes rejected by other lenders for lack of marketability i.e., the financial and emotional burden of damages and repairs and the high cost of flood insurance.
 Consequently, HUD has a limited options for affordable homeownership when it comes to location, price, and condition.

 As climate change worsens, it’s crucial that HUD take action to mitigate climate-related risks to the homes they sell.
 Additionally, The Biden Administration, in its IIJA and Build Back Better plans, must ensure that HUD and other government agencies have the right tools and policies in place that will increase the opportunity for better, safer homeownership options that create more equitable communities for all.